3-D Secure

 The difference between 3DS1 and 3DS2

 The shopping experience when using 3DS1 was very inflexible.
 Each customer needed to go through an authentication process that involved being forwarded to a security form in a new browser window or iFrame.
 Furthermore, these forms were also not adapted to meet the requirements of modern web applications and web shops.
-On the one hand, 3-D Secure 2 opens up the opportunity for “frictionless flows” (meaning no forwarding is required); on the other hand it makes it easier for vendors to control the security forms.
+On the one hand, 3-D Secure 2 opens up the opportunity for “frictionless flows” (meaning no forwarding is required).
+On the other hand it makes it easier for vendors to control the security forms.
 For example, the desired size of the iFrame can be defined, or a dedicated 3D-Secure SDK can be integrated in mobile apps.
 This provides seamless integration with vendor’s native apps, resulting in higher conversion rates and better protection against fraud.

 • Risk-based authentication.
 3-D Secure V2 will support the transmission of additional rich data during transactions, making authentication assessments and decisions more